-This document sets out in more detail our commitments and standards of service provision, as well as relevant policies and practices, with regards to disabled people using the rail network and can be found on our website and in alternative formats.
+This policy sets out in more detail our commitments and standards of service provision, as well as relevant policies and practices, with regards to disabled people using the rail network, you can find our full Accessible Travel Policy to download in the dropdown below.

 Customer Services (Available 24 hours a day, every day except Christmas day):

 Text Relay number:18001 0345 322 7021

 Passenger Assist service and day of travel queries or issues: